 Have you noticed in recent DOD procurements that their standard definition of a “Strength” has changed, however slightly?
 I first noticed it when an active major RFP amended its Section M definition as part of an amendment.
 The change summary said that the government was adding the words “has merit or” to the definition.
-In context: Strength is an aspect of an Offeror’s proposal that has merit or exceeds specified performance or capability requirements in a way that will be advantageous to the Government during contract performance.
+In context: Strength is an aspect of an Offeror’s proposal that has merit or exceeds specified performance or capability requirements in a way that will be advantageous to the government during contract performance.
 Our client was thrilled!
 The client is an industry leader in a highly regulated industry, and the government’s requirements read like a best practices list for the industry.
-It had been difficult figuring out how our solution exceeded the requirements in a way that would be advantageous to the government in contract performance.
-As we began to consider what this meant to our … Continue reading Meritorious Strengths
+It had been difficult figuring out how our solution exceeded requirements in a way that would be advantageous to the government in contract performance.
+As we began to consider what this meant to our solution, … Continue reading Meritorious Strength

 Features tell, and benefits sell.
 However, the solution features and benefits alone are insufficient.
 There is a third element in the winning equation: metrics.
 To win in the federal market, bidders need features, benefits, and proof points.
 When features with proven benefits exceed requirements and/or significantly reduce risk in a manner the customer values, the bidder earns a Strength or Significant Strength.
 Quite often, what prevents the bidder from achieving a Strength and ultimately winning is lack of metrics.
 A proposal without metrics falls flat Submitting a proposal without metrics is like trying to achieve results without any objectives.
 Similar to the old saying, what gets measured, gets done, in proposals, quantitative facts back up the merits of the solution.
 Too many bidders rely on vague statements, unsubstantiated bragging, and claims without merit.
 Question every feature with a proven benefit by asking: How so?
 So what?
 By how much?
 Within … Continue reading No metrics?
 No proposal win!